NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 It was necessary for us to assess the conditions for ourselves before deciding what steps to take.

-Ms Blanchard is elderly and her husband is unwell, therefore we decided to offer her help with re homing of the dogs via a reputable rescue.
+The owner was elderly and her husband is unwell, therefore we decided to offer her help with re homing of the dogs via a reputable rescue.

 [Greyhounds often shut down when unable to cope with their environment, as they are sensitive dogs and often struggle with the isolation, boredom and lack of natural environment.]